-Innovative film city is located about 40 kms from Bangalore on Mysore road, a good strategic location as it will be accessible from both Bangalore and Mysore.
-The whole city is said to be spread over 58 acres, but to me it looks like it should be slightly larger than that, at least it gives the illusion to be larger.
-The place is still under construction but was opened formally in April, 2008.
+Innovative film city is located about 40 km’s from Bangalore on Mysore road.
+A good strategic location as it will be accessible from both Bangalore and Mysore.
+The whole city is said to be spread over 58 acres.
+But to me, it looks like it should be slightly larger than that.
+At least it gives the illusion to be larger.
+The place is still under construction but was opened formally in April 2008.
 There are few attractions and amusements which are operational, some are in the process of coming up and some are planned to come.

 The façade of the city gives a magnificent look.
-As you take a turn from the road, and enter the city it makes you feel as if you are entering something majestic.
-As you go inside, at this point in time you see a lot of construction going on, but you can also see that something world class is being built, both in terms of attractions and the way the facility is being managed.
-There are a lot of employees spread across the length and breadth of the city who keep guiding you towards various places, though there are well printed maps and guides that they hand you over with the tickets.
+As you take a turn from the road and enter the city it makes you feel as if you are entering something majestic.
+As you go inside, at this point in time you see a lot of construction going on.
+But you can also see that something world class is being built.
+Both in terms of attractions and the way the facility is being managed.
+There are a lot of employees spread across the length and breadth of the city who keep guiding you towards various places.
+Though there are well-printed maps and guides that they hand you over with the tickets.
 The facility is very well maintained even though half of it is still under construction.

-Entry to the city is priced at Rs 50/- per person and each attractions comes at an additional cost which ranges from Rs 50/- to Rs 200/-.
-You can plan for Rs 800-1000 per person for a day to visit to the film city, and I am sure you can see only a part of it in a day.
-Once it is complete, it looks like there will be many things that will keep bringing people back to the film city, specially the huge and well designed amphitheater.
+Entry to the city is priced at Rs 50/- per person.
+And each attraction comes at an additional cost which ranges from Rs 50/- to Rs 200/-.
+You can plan for Rs 800-1000 per person for a day to visit the film city.
+And I am sure you can see only a part of it in a day.
+Once it is complete, it looks like there will be many things that will keep bringing people back to the film city, especially the huge and well-designed amphitheater.
 I think this is going to become a major destination for the future shows in the city.
-Parking is outside the film city on the road at the moment, I am not sure if a proper parking is planned, but I hope there is one, otherwise that may become a bottleneck very soon.
+Parking is outside the film city on the road at the moment.
+I am not sure if a proper parking is planned, but I hope there is one.
+Otherwise, that may become a bottleneck very soon.

 Overall a good project that brings something new and different to the city to keep it engaged.
-I usually do not like visiting artificial places but I would still say that is definitely worth one visit, post which you can take a call if you want to visit it again or not.
+I usually do not like visiting artificial places but I would still say this is definitely worth one visit, post which you can take a call if you want to visit it again or not.